Understanding your bill

 SCAMwatch is a website run by the Australian Competition and Consumer Commission (ACCC).
 SCAMwatch provides information to consumers and small businesses about how to recognise, avoid and report scams.

-Live Chat team is available Monday to Friday 8am-9pm and Saturdays 9am-6pm AEST.
+Live Chat team is available Monday to Friday 8am-9pm and Saturdays 9am-6pm AEDT.

-Our Contact Centre is open Monday to Friday 8.00am to 6.30pm AEST.
+Our Contact Centre is open Monday to Friday 8am to 7pm AEDT.
 We’re closed on national holidays.

 - If the person claiming to call on our behalf threatens disconnection of your service unless you provide your credit card details